cristhiandcl/deliveroo-clone/README.md

 # Deliveroo app

-This app was developed with react native and styled with TailwindCss (NativeWind)
+This app was developed with the react native Expo CLI and styled with TailwindCss (NativeWind)

 ## `Libraries`